The 2020 Ideation Conference

 - Submissions will be peer-reviewed by our conference committee.

-- Participants will be notified in January 2020.
+- Participants will be notified by in early February.

 - Location: Co-hosted by the Institute of Philosophy Citizenship and Youth and Brila Youth Projects, the conference and workshop will take place at the Université de Montréal, Canada’s leading French research institution.
 Many of Brila’s local community partners will offer opportunities to push creative boundaries, from youth theatre and circus arts to STEM initiatives, art-ivism outreach, eco-philo and emancipatory youth practices.